gopigollapudi/basic-network-sniffer/README.md

 - Ethical cybersecurity research
 - Authorized network monitoring

-Unauthorized packet sniffing or monitoring without permission may violate laws and regulations.
+Unauthorized packet sniffing or monitoring without proper permission may violate laws and regulations.

 ---

 ## Disclaimer

-This project is developed only for educational and ethical cybersecurity learning.
+This project is developed solely for educational and ethical cybersecurity learning purposes.
 The developer is not responsible for any misuse of this tool.

 ---